kill05/equivalentexchange-bta/README.md

 1. If you haven't already you should join the BTA modding discord! https://discord.gg/FTUNJhswBT
 2. You can set your username when launching the client run configuration by setting `--username <username>` in your program arguments.
-3. Set `online-mode` to `false` in order to be able to join your server!
+3. Set `online-mode` to `false` inside of `run/server.properties` in order to be able to join your server!
 4. When launching the server run configuration you may want to remove the `nogui` program argument in order to see the regular server GUI.
 5. In Intellij you can double press shift or press ctrl+N to search class files, change the search from the default `Project Files` to `All Places` you can easily explore the classes for you dependencies and even BTA itself.
 6. In Intellij if ctrl+left click on a field or method you can quickly get information on when and where that field or method is assign or used.